sftcd/happykey/README.md

 ## Recent Changes

+- 20211129: Fixed some issues that became apparent as I was documenting HPKE for an OpenSSL PR - mostly just parameter name changes but one real change was to allow an ``EVP_PKEY*`` form for the private key for authentication in ``hpke_enc()``

 - 20211128: added ossplayground.c as a place play with code to be added to OpenSSL ``make test`` target.